Naghiyev1/tv-hispanas/README.md

 Live TV is less reliable than radio.
 Some channels may not play because of geo-blocking, CORS restrictions, dead URLs, stream format issues, or channels changing their official URLs.

 The app is designed for public/free streams only.
 It does not include pay-TV, pirated sports streams, or protected content.

+## v1.1 note

+The TDTChannels source now uses the official `tv.m3u8` playlist instead of `tv.json`.
+This is more suitable for a browser-based IPTV player.